ulikoehler/STM8S-SDCC-SPL/README.md

 Each function has its separate file so your resulting binary doesn't get unneccessarily large.
 The include files declare all functions for that module, however, and `stm8s.h`.
 So in order to use e.g. `CLK_HSIPrescalerConfig()`, you need to include `stm8s_clk.h` and compile in `stm8s_clk_HSIPrescalerConfig.c`.

-The best way to use this library is to compile a library from all the source files and then link that library in SDCC.
-SDCC will only pull in what functions it needs.
-See the [demo project](https://github.com/ulikoehler/stm8s-discovery-sdcc-blink) for an example on how to do that.
+See the [demo project](https://github.com/ulikoehler/stm8s-discovery-sdcc-blink) and [my blogpost on STM8S + SDCC + CMake](https://techoverflow.net/2019/06/08/a-working-sdcc-stm8-cmake-configuration/) for examples on how to do that using CMake.

-*Note:* This example is not yet available.

 ## LICENSE